Shopping for a new BMW 3-Series?

 |$ 34,315||$ 37,300|

-Last year, BMW brought an all-new 3-Series sedan and wagon to the world, but left its coupes and convertibles on the previous-generation platform.
+BMW a couple of years ago introduced an all-new 3-Series lineup to the world, but left its coupes and convertibles on the previous-generation platform.
 This year, the 4-Series has taken over for the coupes, leaving the 3-Series for the four-door models, which includes sedans, wagons, and the new 3-Series Gran Turismo.

 The upgrades that came with the all-new 3-Series last year continue for 2014 unchanged.
 A range of of turbocharged four- and six-cylinder gasoline engines plus a four-cylinder turbodiesel engine are available.
 A range of trim lines provides for customization of design and equipment.